 When you run your code successfully, you should get output similar to the following on a terminal and a graph analyzing the trading activity.

 If you made it this far and you’re just starting out with algorithmic trading and backtesting, congratulations!
 You’ve installed Python, created a virtual environment, imported data from the Intrinio API, organized that data into a csv file, and ingested that data into Backtrader to see how the strategy performed.
 In other words, you’ve made a huge step on what is a long, fun, and often profitable journey.
 Want to continue?
-Read part 2 and part 3.
+Read part 2.